nikitavoloboev/data/research/solving-problems.md

 ![](https://i.imgur.com/KpSMZpB.png)

 Often times I can do the decoupling of the task inside the app I am working in itself, be it a code editor, [2Do](../macOS/apps/2do.md) or [Bee app](https://www.neat.io/bee/).
-If the problem is complex enough, I also use my iPad pro and Notablity or Procreate to sketch ideas or make visual mind maps with [MindNode](../macOS/apps/mindnode.md).
+If the problem is complex enough, I also use my iPad and Notablity or Procreate to sketch ideas or make visual mind maps with [MindNode](../macOS/apps/mindnode.md).

 ## 3. Work on solving the task and nothing else